-This is a continuation of the previous post where we have tried to run a servo using arduino motor shield.
+This is a continuation of the previous post where we have tried to run a servo using an Arduino motor shield.
 This was a simple task to do with the Arduino Servo library.
-Today we are going to push things a bit forward and drive DC motor using the same motor shield.
-This motor shield is capable of running small DC motors that require less than 0.6A of current and operating voltage is less than 25V.
-In my drawer, I found a small 12V motor which will fit for this demo.
+Today we will push things a bit forward and drive the DC motor using the same motor shield.
+This motor shield can run small DC motors that require less than 0.6A of current and operating voltage is less than 25V.
+In my drawer, I found a small 12V motor that will fit this demo.
 Before we begin programming, we need to connect the motor to the Board.
-We are going to use M1 connector.: Since the motor requires a 12V power supply, we are going to use an external power supply.
+We are going to use the M1 connector.: Since the motor requires a 12V power supply, we are going to use an external power supply.
 It can be connected to the External power screw terminal.
 Be sure to remove the jumper as well.

 Recently I’ve got an Arduino motor shield.
 It is based on ladyada first mshield circuit.
 It uses two famous L293D quadruple half-H divers.
 It is a cheap and reliable shield to drive various motors.
-These can be two hobby servo motors, four bidirectional DC motors or 2 (unipolar or bipolar) stepper motors.
+These can be two hobby servo motors, four bidirectional DC motors, or 2 (unipolar or bipolar) stepper motors.
 The load current is limited to L293D chips.
-The specification says that each channel can provide constant 0.6A and peak 1.2A.
+The specification says that each channel can provide a constant 0.6A and peak 1.2A.
 There is also a thermal shutdown to prevent the circuit from damaging.
-Motors can be externally powered using voltage range from 4.5V to 36V.
-Each motor control channel is pulled down with a resistor to disable any motor at power up.
-In this post we are going to try servo motor control There are couple connectors on motor shield where you can connect two servo motors using standard 3 wire connector (GND, VCC and PWM).
+Motors can be externally powered using a voltage range from 4.5V to 36V.
+Each motor control channel is pulled down with a resistor to disable any motor at power-up.
+In this post, we are going to try servo motor control.
+There are a couple of connectors on the motor shield where you can connect two servo motors using a standard 3 wire connector (GND, VCC, and PWM).